 There are many types of glass, and most have different chemical compositions.
 Almost all bottles are made from the same process, and therefore will break down the same in the glass recycling process.
 The process, handling, and even the recycler’s melting furnace temperature is dialed to accept glass bottles.
 The spread between flat glass and glass bottles is simply too great to mix together in the glass recycling process.

 In other words, yes, flat glass can be recycled.
-However, the volume and need is not great enough to warrant recycling companies to re-tool their process to accept flat glass.
+However, the volume and need are not great enough to warrant recycling companies to re-tool their process to accept flat glass.

 Are There Ways To Reuse Old Glass?